 The downsides to using Cacoo to wireframe

-The free version is a bit more limited than the subscription and you can only export projects as PNG files.
-You also can’t access your work once your free trial ends so you must back it up elsewhere in order to save it.
-Some users have reported its cloud-based nature to be a bit frustrating as it can lag or malfunction if they’re not using a very up-to-date computer.
+The free version is slightly more limited than the subscription, and you can only export projects as PNG files.
+You also can’t access your work once your free trial ends, so you must back it up elsewhere to save it.
+Some users have reported its cloud-based nature to be frustrating as it can lag or malfunction if they’re not using a very up-to-date computer.

 Furthermore, there is a bit of a learning curve to using Cacoo as the keyboard shortcuts are not as intuitive as desired.

 - “Easy to learn and use.
 Cacoo lets you make fast and great diagrams for many usages.”